Vitamin E, we couldn’t be more nuts for you!

 Not only do our Hyaluronic Acid and Vitamin C serums contain vitamin C, but they contain vitamin E, too!
 If you want a recap of how they can benefit your skin, click here!
 And if both products happen to interest you, don’t forget that they conveniently come in a set.
 What an awesome gift they’d be to receive during the holiday season…

 And if your facial hair needs a lil’ extra TLC, we’ve got the perfect hydrating pal for you!
-Our Natural Beard Oil, formulated with vitamin E, helps seal in moisture, prevent breakage, and deter free radicals from forming.
+Our Natural Argan Hair Oil, formulated with vitamin E, helps seal in moisture, prevent breakage, and deter free radicals from forming.
 It also nourishes hair, helps repair split ends, and increases the natural shine in hair for a healthier appearance while hydrating the skin beneath the beard.

 And that's it for today, pals!
 We hope you enjoyed learning the benefits of vitamin E for skin!
 Join us next time for a look into witch hazel, another impressive skincare ingredient.
 Catch ya on the flip side!